-Assisted living at whatever level in your home environment will require you to look at the following aspects of the home to make them safer:
+Home modifications in your home environment will require you to look … at the following aspects of the home to make them safer:

 - You should first identify a room on the first floor of the house that can be converted to an accessible bedroom.
 It could be a den or a dining room now and transformed in to a bedroom when needed.

 - Entering and leaving the house in safety may require entrance ramps to be installed.
-You can also eliminate any impediments at doorways such as bumps or any type of raised threshold that would be potentially dangerous to someone using a walker or wheel chair.
+You can also eliminate any impediments at doorways such as… bumps or any type of raised threshold.
+These could be potentially dangerous to someone using a walker or wheel chair.

-These are just some of the basic and inexpensive steps you can take to make your home safer and give you the independence you desire.
-Assisted living can be managed easier and less expensively if you will implement these simple recommendations.
+These are just some of the basic and inexpensive steps you can take to … make your home safer and give you the independence you desire.
+Home modifications for assisted living… can be managed easier and less expensively … if you implement these simple recommendations.

 Don’t lose your house to the nursing home!